brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 val l1 = 1 :#: 2 :#: 3 :#: VNil
 {% endhighlight %}

-This creates a variable `l1` who's type signature specifies not only that it's a `Vector` that contains `Ints`, but also that it is a `Vector` of length 3.
+This creates a variable `l1` whose type signature specifies not only that it's a `Vector` that contains `Ints`, but also that it is a `Vector` of length 3.
 The compiler can use this information to catch errors.
 Let's use the `vAdd` method in `Vector` to perform a pairwise